ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 {:#ident title="Incident Identification" artwork-align="center"}

-The network incident management server MUST be capable of identifying incidents.
-Multiple alarms, metrics and other information are reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the incident rules, incident will be identified and reported to the client.
+The network incident management server MUST be capable of identifying network incidents.
+Multiple alarms, metrics and other information are reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the network incident rules, network incident will be identified and reported to the client.
-Service impact analysis will be performed if an indent is identified, and the content of incident will be updated if impacted network services are detected.
+Service impact analysis will be performed if an indent is identified, and the content of network incident will be updated if impacted network services are detected.

-AI/ML may be used to identify the incident.
+AI/ML may be used to identify the network incident.
 Expert system and online learning can help AI to identify the correlation of alarms, metrics and other information by time-base correlation algorithm, topo-based correlation algorithm, etc.  For example, if interface is down, then many protocol alarms will be reported, AI will think these alarms have some correlations.
-These correlations will be put into knowledge base, and the incident will be identified faster according to knowledge base next time.
+These correlations will be put into knowledge base, and the network incident will be identified faster according to knowledge base next time.

-As mentioned above, SAIN is another way to implement incident identification.
+As mentioned above, SAIN is another way to implement network incident identification.
 Trace context defined in {{W3C-Trace-Context}}
-may be helpful for incident identification.
+may be helpful for network incident identification.

 ~~~~
 	 +----------------------+